MPI-Dortmund/cryolo/source/installation.rst

 * Ubuntu 18.04 LTS
 * CentOS 7

-However, it should run on Windows as well.
+We don't test it but it should run on Windows as well.

 Moreover the following GPUs are used: